zohac/raspbian---installation-serveur/README.md

-# Installation d'un serveur web Apache2/PHP7.1
+# Installing an Apache2/PHP7.1 web server

 Installing Apache2/PHP7.1/MySQL for a development web server on a raspberrypi.